-Erica Mena Shows Off Insane Curves While Rocking A White And Pink Swimsuit
+Erica Mena Shows Off Insane Curves While Rocking A White-And-Pink Swimsuit

 Erica Mena is shutting down Instagram again with another sultry Instagram update.

 The Love & Hip Hop alum is seemingly living her best life while in Nassau, Bahamas.
-While on vacation, Mena took a moment to pose in a white and pink swimsuit from Material Gurlz.
-The top of the bikini is white, with holes coming down the side of the suit.
+While on vacation, Mena took a moment to pose in a white-and-pink swimsuit from Material Gurlz.
+The top of the bikini is white, with cutouts on the side of the suit.
 The suit also has pink and blue tassels falling down the swimsuit and past the neon pink bottoms.
 The “Where Do I Go From Here” singer is posed with her right leg propped up and her derriere poked out.
-Her other leg is planted on the ground as she rests one arm on her hand and another one on her thigh.
+Her other foot is planted on the ground as she rests one hand on her head and another one on her thigh.
 Her face is makeup-free and her dark hair is wet in the snapshot.

 Mena’s post definitely caught the attention of her 4.4 million followers.
-At the time of writing, the reality star’s post received more than 19,000 likes at the time of writing.
+At the time of writing, the reality star’s post received more than 19,000 likes.
 The post also received more than 100 comments from Mena’s fans.

 “Happy looks good on u,” one follower wrote.